 There are 15 MET stations on the negative x-axis (to the northwest of the CBD), which results in 15 daily average readings.
 For 15 pairs of variables, the critical SRCC value is 0.354.
 For the 7 MET stations on the positive x-axis (to the southeast of the CBD), the critical SRCC value is -0.571.
 The critical values chosen represent the point at which the probability of a set of results occurring by chance is equal to 0.1%.
 Above this value, the probability of the results occurring by chance increases.

-If a large proportion of the results graphs support H0 rather than Hr, then the research hypothesis can be discarded as false All graphs will be analyzed mathematically, by having the SRCC calculations applied to the positive and negative sections of their x-axes.
+If a large proportion of the results graphs support H0 rather than Hr, then the research hypothesis can be discarded as false.
+All graphs will be analyzed mathematically, by having the SRCC calculations applied to the positive and negative sections of their x-axes.
 All but four appear solely in the appendix.

 2.3 – Methodology